greatxue/coding_language/cpp_tut/6_cpp_class.md

 ## 6.3 Case: Rational Numbers

 Here we define a class called `Rational` that represents *rational numbers*, which are simply the quotient of two integers.

-Rational numbers can be useful in cases in which you need exact calculation with fractions like 1/3, even for 1/10 = 0.1 which looks exact (actually an approximation when using `double`).

-Rational numbers support the standard arithmetic operations of *addition*, *substraction*, *multiplication* and *division*.
+Rational numbers can be useful in cases in which you need exact calculation with fractions like 1/3, even for 1/10 = 0.1 which "looks" exact (actually an approximation when using `double`).
+Additionally, it should support the standard arithmetic operations of *addition*, *substraction*, *multiplication* and *division*.

 For implementation details, we draw a mind-map like: